 To help prevent an ingrown toenail:

 - Trim your toenails straight across.
 Don't curve your nails to match the shape of the front of your toe.
-If you have your toenails done at a salon, be sure to tell your pedicurist to trim your nails straight across.
-If you have a condition that causes poor blood flow to your feet and you can't trim your nails, see a podiatrist regularly to have your nails trimmed.
+If you get a pedicure, ask the person doing it to trim your nails straight across.
+If you have a condition that causes poor blood flow to the feet and you can't trim your nails, see a podiatrist regularly to have your nails trimmed.

 - Keep toenails at a moderate length.
 Trim toenails so they're even with the tips of your toes.
 If you trim your toenails too short, the pressure from your shoes on your toes may direct a nail to grow into the tissue.

 - Wear shoes that fit properly.
 Shoes that place too much pressure on your toes or pinch them may cause a nail to grow into surrounding tissue.
-If you have nerve damage to your feet, you may not be able to sense if your shoes fit too tightly.
-Take care to buy and wear properly fitted shoes, preferably from a shoe store specializing in fitting shoes for people with foot problems.
+If you have nerve damage to the feet, you may not be able to sense if your shoes fit too tightly.

 - Wear protective footwear.
-If your work puts you at risk of injuring your toes, wear protective footwear, such as steel-toed shoes.
+If your activities put you at risk of injuring your toes, wear protective footwear, such as steel-toed shoes.

 - Check your feet.
 If you have diabetes, check your feet daily for signs of ingrown toenails or other foot problems.

-- Foot care.
-American Diabetes Association. http://www.diabetes.org/living-with-diabetes/complications/foot-complications/foot-care.html.
+- Foot complications.
+American Diabetes Association. https://www.diabetes.org/diabetes/complications/foot-complications.
 Accessed Oct.
-25, 2016.
+12, 2021.

 - Eekhof JAH, et al. Interventions for ingrowing toenails.
-Cochrane Database of Systematic Reviews. http://ovidsp.tx.ovid.com/sp-3.22.1b/ovidweb.cgi &S=NHNEFPAFGDDDLOEFNCHKAGOBEOBCAA00&Complete+Reference=S.sh.18%7c1%7c1.
+Cochrane Database of Systematic Reviews. http://www.thecochranelibrary.com.
 Accessed Oct.
-29, 2016.
+12, 2021.